About audio effects

 // BGM play/stop btnBgmPlay.onClick.AddListener(() => { if (!bgmSource.isPlaying) bgmSource.Play(); else bgmSource.Stop(); });

-Try displaying something like an audio spectrum
+Displaying something like an audio spectrum

 Finally, let's display the waveform data.

-Use GetSpectrumData() of AudioListener
+Use GetSpectrumData() in AudioListener

 AudioListener.GetSpectrumData(spectrumData, 0, FFTWindow.Hanning); var outputF = AudioSettings.outputSampleRate; // Initialize all bins for (int i=0; i <bins.Length; i++) { bins[i] = 0f; } var logMaxF = Mathf.Log(graphMaxFrequency); // 上のbinの周波数のlog var logMinF = Mathf.Log(graphMinFrequency); var logRange = logMaxF - logMinF; if (logRange <= 0f) { logRange = 8f; } // まず周波数分類 for (int i=0; i<spectrumData.Length; i++) { var f = outputF * 0.5f * (float)i / (float)spectrumData.Length; if (f == 0f) { f = float.Epsilon; } // 対数を取ってどのビンに入るか確定 float binValue = (float)bins.Length * (Mathf.Log(f) - logMinF) / logRange; int binIndex = Mathf.FloorToInt(binValue); if ((binIndex > = 0) && (binIndex < bins.Length)) { // Add data to that bin bins[binIndex] += spectrumData[i]; } }

-UI.Image with Width: 3, Height: 0.
+It is a UI.Image with Width: 3, Height: 0.

-// Reflected on the bar for(int i=0; i
+// Reflected in the bar for(int i=0; i

 summary

-I tried a bunch of audio filters.
+I tried all the audio filters.

-Chorus didn't work well (tears)
+Chorus didn't work very well (tears)

-but that's all for today's story.
+Well, that's all for today.

-Unity sample
+Unity Sample

-OtoLogic Samoto
+OtoLogic and

 lastly